-Sensorimotor OCD (also known as Somatically Focused OCD) refers to cases in which people become hyperaware of their bodily sensations, such as their breathing, swallowing, or heartbeat.
+Sensorimotor OCD (also known as Somatically Focused OCD) refers to cases in which people become hyper attentive to their bodily sensations, such as breathing, swallowing, or heartbeat.
 While this might not sound so bad to someone who hasn’t experienced it, it can be profoundly distressing.

-Someone with Sensorimotor OCD typically engages in three different mental processes that perpetuate the problem:
+As with ‘Pure O’, the key to treating sensorimotor OCD typically engages in three different mental processes that perpetuate the problem:

-- Trying not to notice the sensation (trying to push it out of awareness)
+1. They try not to notice the sensation (they try to push it out of awareness)

-- Checking/monitoring whether they are noticing the sensation (directing attention)
+2. They check/monitor whether they are noticing the sensation (they direct attention towards it)

-- Trying to figure out how to stop noticing the sensation (analyzing)
+3. They try to figure out how to stop noticing the sensation (they analyze)

-Trouble distinguishing between awareness and attention is at the center of Sensorimotor OCD, and the following two resources are intended to help with this:
+Trouble distinguishing between awareness and attention is at the center of sensorimotor OCD.
+The following two resources are intended to help with this: